xtophe80/asselect/README.md

 ## NOTAMs

-ASSelect links to NOTAM data on Dropbox.
+ASSelect links to NOTAM data on Google drive.
 See https://github.com/ahsparrow/navplot2 for details.

 ## Developing